Scott Sutton: Oral Roberts – head coach

 Scott was named the 11th head coach in ORU history on May 6, 1999.
 In 14 seasons at ORU, Sutton is 270–177 (.604).
 Since the start of the 2001–02 season, Sutton has guided the Golden Eagles to a 247–141 (.637) mark.
 During that same span, ORU has finished either first or second in the conference standings nine times.
-Not did the Golden Eagles averaged 19.3 wins annually in Sutton's 14 seasons, but over the last nine years that figure grew to 21.7 victories per season.
+The Golden Eagles averaged 19.3 wins annually in Sutton's 14 seasons, but over the last nine years that figure grew to 21.7 victories per season.
 Sutton guided ORU to seven 20-win seasons, five Summit League regular-season titles, three tournament championships, three NCAA Tournament appearances, two NIT trips and two visits to the CIT.
 During Sutton's tenure, ORU has defeated Arkansas, Georgetown, Kansas, Missouri, Nebraska, New Mexico, Oklahoma State, Saint Louis, Seton Hall, South Florida, Southern Cal, Stanford, Texas Tech, Utah, Wichita State and Xavier.

 In 14 seasons at the reins, Sutton produced two All-Americans (Caleb Green and Dominique Morrison), an NBA player (Larry Owens), five Freshman All-Americans, 27 all-conference selections, four conference players of the year, four conference newcomers of the year, three conference sixth man of the year picks, and two conference defensive players of the year.

 Sutton said he was comfortable and happy at ORU.
 He told the Tulsa World in May 2012 that "it would take something very special.
 I'd never say never.
 However, I'm not out there chasing jobs.
 I'm not chasing the money."

 On April 10, 2017, Oral Roberts dismissed Sutton after finishing the season 9-22 and last in their conference, which was the worst record in the 18 years he coached at ORU.